Team Building Activities are a great way of finding out how well you work as part of a team. But why should you bother?

 There needs to be some motivation for undertaking the challenge.
-A reward, a prize, the thrill of doing it (fun stuff and adventure), or the satisfaction from achievement and winning the team building activity.
+A reward, a prize, the thrill of doing it (fun stuff and adventure), or the satisfaction from achievement and winning.

-Fun is a primary factor in all team building activities for teenagers.
-A lot of young people need an incentive or motivation to participate in a team building game.
-Some are shy, or just not outdoors people. not everyone enjoys physical exercise, especially if it exposes your weaknesses.
+A lot of people need an incentive or motivation to participate in a team building game.
+Some are shy, or just not outdoors people.
+Not everyone enjoys physical exercise, especially if it exposes your weaknesses.

 Work to Your Strengths

-Team building activities for teens should help teens to identify their strengths and also how they can improve.
-If there are problems in the team, then the team should be mentored to demonstratehow things could be done.
+These team building activities for teens will help teens to identify their strengths and also how they can improve.
+If there are problems in the team, then the team should be mentored to demonstrate how things could be done.
 Rather than point out mistakes and weaknesses, advice and guidance should be given.
 This should be done positively, and help to show how things should be done and how it is achieveable by working as a team.